paley777/mypos/README.md

 # MyPOS V1 | Point of Sales Integrated Systems

-MyPOS V1 adalah sistem point of sales terintegrasi berbasis website menggunakan Laravel Framework.
-Sistem ini memiliki fitur yang dibutuhkan sistem POS mulai dari manajemen arus barang, stok, kasir, invoice hingga pelaporan.
+MyPOS V1 is a website-based integrated point of sales system using the Laravel Framework.
+This system has the features needed by a POS system, starting from management of goods flow, stock, cashier, invoices to reporting.

-## Integrasi
+## Integration
-Sistem ini selain menggunakan Laravel 10.
-Juga mengintegrasikan Framework Bootstrap sebagai front-end.
-Sistem ini menggunakan database SQL dan Jquery.
+Apart from using Laravel 10, this system also integrates the Bootstrap Framework as a front-end.
+This system uses SQL and Jquery databases.

-## Fitur Pengguna
+## User Features

-- Manajemen Registrasi, Pelanggan dan Supplier.
+- Registration, Customer and Supplier Management.
-- Manajemen arus barang masuk, keluar dan stok.
+- Management of incoming, outgoing and stock flow of goods.
-- Sistem Kasir
+- Cashier System
-- Invoice
+- Invoices
 - Reporting

-## Fitur Sistem
+## System Features

 - Laravel 8
 - Using Eloquent from Laravel
-- Templating for header and footer
+- Templates for headers and footers
-- Full CRUD Integrating
+- Full CRUD integration
 - Authentication from Laravel
-- Paginations
+- Pagination
 - Search Data
-- Role Account: Super Admin, Admin, Cashier
+- Account Role: Super Admin, Admin, Cashier

-## Optimalisasi
+## Optimization

 - Table optimized by Datatables.
 - Middleware